-Fig. 3.1: East Site Sunset.
-Deidre Gregory.
+Fig. 3.1: 'East Side Sunset' by Deidre Gregory.

 Each day that Indigenous rights are not honoured or fulfilled, inequality between Indigenous peoples and the settler society grows.

 - Idle No More, "The Story"

 In Canada, we are still dealing with the legacy of colonization.
 Media, institutions, and ordinary people still perpetuate harmful stereotypes and beliefs about Indigenous Peoples.
 This creates a society that continues to discriminate against Indigenous Peoples.